guettli/git-tips/README.md

 But be careful.
 This re-writes the git history.
 This means other people developing on this branch will get trouble if you do this.

-But if this branch is your Merge-Request (aka Pull-Request), and you know nobody else uses this branch, then it is fine to do so:
+But if this branch is your merge request (or pull request), and you know nobody else uses this branch, then it is fine to do so:

 ```console
 git rebase -i HEAD~N
 ```

-N is the number of commits you want to work on.
-If you are working on a branch which was branched of "main", and you want to rebase all your changes: `git rebase -i $(git merge-base main @)`
+`N` is the number of commits you want to work on.
+If you are working on a branch which was branched off "main", and you want to rebase all your changes: `git rebase -i $(git merge-base main @)`

 Interactive rebase asks you for every commit what you want to do.